NicChr/timeplyr/cran-comments.md

 Updated package to version 0.2.1.

+Package was archived due to CLANG UBSAN issues which have now been resolved.

 Have addressed the CLANG UBSAN issues using rocker/r-devel-ubsan-clang.
 Have fixed the note regarding a duplicate html entry.